diogotcorreia/master-thesis/docs/content/ch05-results.typ

 it is expected that all issues that were deemed vulnerable and those deemed not vulnerable for reasons other than _Not Recursive_ would be kept.
-Furthermore, it is also expected that all or most of issues deemed not vulnerable for being _Not Recursive_ would be excluded.
+Furthermore, it is also expected that all or most of the issues deemed not vulnerable for being _Not Recursive_ would be excluded.

 As can be seen from the results in @fg:getattr-count-diff,